Second in a Series by William Cellini, Jr.

 The not-at-all subtle message was that any male between 21 and 30 who didn’t show up to register for the draft on June 5, 1917 was not a real man.
 To drive home that message, a public rally for 5,000 was held at the old Illinois State Armory at Second and Monroe St. the evening of June 4.
 Schools and business were closed on June 5 for a downtown parade and patriotic concerts throughout the day.
 According to the SJ-R, the “festivities” officially started at 7 a.m. with the ringing of bells and blowing of factory, mine, and railroad whistles throughout the city—a kind of wake-up call or alarm to draft-age men, as if they weren’t already alarmed by the prospect of trench warfare in France.

-They weren’t all required to register.
-Yet approximately 70 local Lithuanians did– with not only their “manhood” at stake, but also their health and safety as they toiled with draft-registered men in Springfield’s factories and mines.
+In short, of the approximately 70 local Lithuanians who registered for military service, many served despite not being required to do so.
+We’ll never know if that’s because the “manhood” appeal worked, because of loyalty towards their new country, a lack of mining work, or some other reason.
 It is also worthy of note that the same official handwriting appears on many of the Lithuanian men’s registration papers because they were illiterate in both Lithuanian and English, many signing with their “mark” or an “X.”

 Following are 12 more brief bios of local Lithuanian soldiers compiled from exhaustive public records searches by William Cellini, Jr.